 The complaint accused Bato.to and dozens of related domains of large-scale copyright infringement.

-An overview of key events that let to the shutdown of bato
+Here is a summary of the main events that led to the shutdown of Bato.to.

 - 2014: Bato.to launches as a user-uploaded manga piracy site.

-- 2018: The later suspect becomes a central operator of the platform
+- 2018: The person later identified as the suspect becomes the main operator of the platform.

 - July 2024: Japanese publishers raise concerns during an anti-piracy meeting